rogeriopvl/movees/README.md

 # Movees [![Build Status](https://travis-ci.org/rogeriopvl/movees.svg?branch=master)](https://travis-ci.org/rogeriopvl/movees)

+## Important Notice: The YTS API was shutdown.
+As long as this API is not available Movees does not work!

 ## Info

 Movees is a popcorn-time like client for the command line.
 It searches movies and can play them (with subtitles) by streaming torrent files using Peerflix and VLC.